Revamp?

 Spoiler!

-This mod is balanced for 4 players in your team - if you play solo, you will get same amount of spawns as in co-op and you might be overwhelmed quickly, so i would recommend against turning bots off.
+Note: This mod is balanced for 4 players in your team - if you play solo, you will get same amount of spawns as in co-op and you might be overwhelmed quickly, so i would recommend against turning bots off.

 This section may include non-gameplay related changes, but you still should know about them, especially if you plan to host DS_BW lobbies publicly.